svmiller/svmiller.github.io/_posts/2019-01-28-create-country-year-dyad-year-from-country-data.md

 ## Country-Year Data

-The following code will create a simple country-year data frame that a user can populate with country-year data of interest to you (e.g. civil war data, various IPE data).
+The following code will create a simple country-year data frame that a user can populate with country-year-level data of interest (e.g. civil war data, various IPE data).
 I'll annotate the code below so the reader can see what it's doing.

 ```r
 States %>%